-V. AMENDMENT OF THE ARTICLES OF INCORPORATION
+III.
+AMENDMENT OF THE BY-LAWS OF THE CORPORATION The Chairman informed the Board that there is a need to amend ARTICLE 1 of the Company's By-Laws to change the principal place of business of the Company.

-The Chairman informed the Board that there is a need to amend the THIRD ARTICLE of the Company's Articles of Incorporation to change the principal place of business of the Company.
 Upon motion made and duly seconded, the following resolution was unanimously approved and adopted by the Board:

-"RESOLVED that the Board of Directors of Century Properties Group Inc. hereby approves the amendments of the Third Article under the Amended Articles of Incorporation of Century Properties Group Inc. to read as follows:
+"RESOLVED that the Board of Directors of Century Properties Group Inc. hereby approves the amendments of Article 1 under the Amended By-Laws of Century Properties Group Inc. to read as follows: